 I fought that cancer – hard – enduring six months of chemotherapy treatments, along with a pair of painful bone marrow punctures, and stayed in my air-tight room at the hospital until the cancer was gone.

-Eventually, I trekked the 1.2 km pathway around a nearby pond.
+Eventually, I trekked the 2 km pathway around a nearby pond.
 A great blue heron flew past and landed near me.
-Its featherless shoulders caught my attention and I studied it for a while from the pond’s edge.
+Its featherless shoulders caught my attention and I studied it for a while from the bank.

 Water is Life

 One afternoon nearly a year after D-day (diagnosis), I asked my sister to take me to Canadian Tire where I purchased two kayaks.
 “Two?” she asked.
 “Yes”, I replied.
 “You don’t think I’m going out alone, do you?”
-Then I watched as she loaded them onto the roof of her SUV…because she was stronger than me.
+Then I watched as she loaded them onto the roof of her SUV…because she was stronger.